A rice cooker is an automated electronically controlled kitchen appliance that cooks rice by boiling or steaming it.

 Best original Japanese import: Panasonic Jar Rice Cooker

-Although not often mentioned in the news or blog posts on the internet, chemical leakage due to overheating in some rice cookers has raised concerns among consumers.
+Rice cookers experience a problem that’s often overlooked by the media.
+Chemical leakage due to overheating in some rice cookers has raised concerns among consumers.

-The problem is that the ceramic coating for non-stick cooking bowls tend to leak chemicals like polytetrafluoroethylene (PTFE) and perfluorooctanoic acid (PFOA) into the rice when the rice cooker gets too hot (more than 100 ˚C).
+The problem is that the ceramic coating for non-stick cooking bowls tend to leak chemicals.
+These include the likes of polytetrafluoroethylene (PTFE) and perfluorooctanoic acid (PFOA).
+These may seep into the rice when the rice cooker gets too hot (more than 100 ˚C).

-Fortunately, the Panasonic SR-ZG105SSKM Jar Rice Cooker’s inner cooking bowl has a 6-layer diamond crafted finish that will prevent any leaks whatsoever!
+Fortunately, the Panasonic SR-ZG105SSKM Jar Rice Cooker’s inner cooking bowl has a 6-layer diamond crafted finish that prevents any leaks whatsoever!

 The evolution in the Jar’s design has resulted in a much stronger and sturdier rice cooker with its unique diamond ceramic coated inner layer and its heat-absorbing matte black outer layer.